 CTNY is a member of the Community Technology Collective (CTC), an emergent network of organizations dedicated to digital justice, community technology, and digital stewardship.
 Community Tech New York (CTNY) and the Detroit Community Technology Project (DCTP) are founding members of CTC and sponsored projects of Allied Media Projects.
 We are building and supporting healthy, resilient digital ecosystems rooted in community needs by sharing community technology practices, teaching tools, and project support.
 The CTC is part of an international movement for consentful, resilient, equitable community-governed communications infrastructure.
 We support sustainable community ownership of data and technology and cultivate the long-term stewardship of neighborhood technologies that support health, well-being, and access to opportunity.

-CTNY is Raul Enriquez, Monique Tate, Houman Saberi, and Erica Kermani.
+CTNY is Raul Enriquez, Monique Tate, Erica Kermani, and Danny Peralta.

 The Detroit Community Technology Project

 The National Digital Inclusion Alliance

 Philly Community Wireless

 THE POINT CDC